8 Best Ways To Earn Interest for Your Business

 Let’s say you have $15,000 in excess funds.
 Instead of storing the entire lump sum into a three-year CD, you can deposit $5,000 into a one-year CD, another $5,000 into a two-year CD, and another $5,000 into a five-year CD.
 This way, you will have access to your savings each year.
 If one term ends and you still don’t need to use your savings, you can keep reinvesting your funds.

-If you want to start a CD ladder, First Internet Bank is an excellent provider.
-It offers rates of 2.02% APY on three-month CDs and 4.39% APY on 60-month CDs.
+If you want to start a CD ladder, Live Oak Bank is an excellent provider.
+It offers rates of 3.00% The rate is valid as of 12/3/2024 and subject to change at any time.
+APY on three-month CDs and 4.2% APY on 12-month CDs.
 For more information, visit the company’s website.

 ---|---|